tensorflow/tensorflow/tensorflow/contrib/go/g3doc/graph.md

 func NewGraphFromText(graphStr string) (gr *Graph, err error)
 ```

-NewGraphFromText Returns a new graph populated with the deserialization of the
+NewGraphFromText returns a new graph populated with the deserialization of the
 provided graph string.

 ```Go